daddydrac/Dark-Chocolate/README.md

       'bbox_width':89,
       'bbox_height':77,
-      # bounding box coords where, in this case, x is 89px from right and y is 77px down the image
+      # bounding box coords where, in this case, x is 89px from left and y is 77px down the image

       'img_width':640,
       'img_height':512,